-In addition to the PG&E construction inspector(s), a Transcon Environmental Inc. biological monitor has been present during all work activity.
-The biological monitor performed kit fox sweeps before commencement of construction each day, checked periodically for nearby nesting birds and other wildlife, inspected newly arriving equipment for cleanliness, checked stored pipe for closures, checked trenches and holes, checked for food-related trash, and trained new employees as they arrived.
+In addition to the PG&E construction inspector(s), a Transcon Environmental Inc. Biological Monitor has been present during all work activity.
+The Biological Monitor performed kit fox sweeps before commencement of construction each day, checked periodically for nearby nesting birds and other wildlife, inspected newly arriving equipment for cleanliness, checked stored pipe for closures, checked trenches and holes, checked for food-related trash, and trained new employees as they arrived.
 She, with the inspectors, also ensured compliance with all other environmental mitigation measures such as fugitive dust control and fluid spill prevention and containment.
-The biological monitor uses a 32-point check list each work day based on this project's mitigation measures to ensure coverage of all environmental issues.
+The Biological Monitor uses a 32-point check list each work day based on this project's mitigation measures to ensure coverage of all environmental issues.

-All personnel working on site, including the security guard staff, have received environmental training by the biological monitor prior to commencing work on the Project site.
+All personnel working on site, including the security guard staff, have received environmental training by the Biological Monitor prior to commencing work on the Project site.
 This training includes all subjects included in the mitigation measures and the SWPPP for the project.
 The training materials, as well as pertinent permits, and other Project documents, were available on a daily basis onsite.
-The crew training sign-up sheets have been viewed by the CPUC EM.
-The sign-up sheets will be sent to the CPUC.
+The sign-in sheets have been viewed by the CPUC EM.
+The sign-in sheets will be sent to the CPUC.